scarpent/ledgerbil/README.md

 ### pass (passthrough to ledger)

-I have three different `settings.py` files I use for different data sets, and find this useful for running ledger with each of them.
+I have a different `settings.py` file that I use for development, and find this useful for running ledger against the sample files included in this repo.

 ```
 usage: ledgerbil/main.py pass [-h] [--command]